knykanen/codetest-mortgageplan/README.md

 When the applications are launched, a query will add all the customers from the text file (prospects.txt) into a database.
 These customers can be seen on
 `localhost:8080/api/customers`
 ### 7.
 A simple web interface is also running on `localhost:8080` which will calculate the monthly payment with the given formula.
+Note: Invalid input will most likely give errors, which is not recommended.
 ### 8.
 To stop the server press `ctrl + c` in the terminal.
 Additionally you can then type `docker-compose down` to completely stop the services.